elfi-dev/elfi/docs/usage/parallelization.rst

     elfi.set_client('multiprocessing')

 Any inference instance created after you have set the new client will automatically use it to perform the computations.
-Let's try it to our MA2 example model from the tutorial.
+Let's try it with our MA2 example model from the tutorial.
 When running the next command, take a look at the system monitor of your operating system; it should show that all of your cores are doing heavy computation simultaneously.